savishy/docker-examples/docker-tdd/step-2/readme.md

 # Step 2.
-Failing Tests
+Create Failing Tests

 ## 2a.
 Define the Spec